 At this point I was very frustrated and confused.
 No. 3 was the best of the 4, but my gut feelings would not let me settle on him either.
 I had one last option.

-A customer at work who was in her early 40's and had braces, told me about her orthodontist several months back.
+One of my customers at my day job who was in her early 40's and had braces, told me about her orthodontist several months back.
 She recommended him, but warned me that he had an excellent reputation and relatively low prices, so getting an appointment could take months.
 I dismissed it at the time because I did NOT want to wait any longer to begin treatment.
 After all, I am not getting any younger.
 But now I wasn't in such a hurry.
 I just wanted to find someone I felt good about.
-I made the call and waited 6 months for my first consultation.
+I made the call and waited 6 months for my first consultation and it was well worth the wait, everything I wanted: professional, but friendly doctor and staff, an aesthetically pleasing clinic, and the price was surprisingly lower than the competition!

 This story isn't over yet.
 I will update when my braces are removed.
 That is still 3-6 months away.